sakersten/seniorThesisRepo/README.md

 - **Authentication**: The process of securely logging in with a username and password to access system features.

 ## Overview
-PackPal is a mobile application designed to help users plan trips and organize their packing efficiently.
+PackPal is a web application designed to help users plan trips and organize their packing efficiently.
 It combines a virtual closet with a trip planner, giving users an integrated way to manage clothing items and prepare for travel.

 ### System Features:
 The travel and packing assistant system is a web-based platform designed to help users organize trips and generate personalized packing lists.
 It functions as both a virtual closet and a trip planner, combining inventory management with travel preparation.